ovish/rwby-wiki-rwby/e6-dvlp.md

 In January 2016, midway through the original run of Volume 3, lead animator and long-time member of the RWBY crew, Shane Newville, left Rooster Teeth.[78]

 ## Volume 4 & RWBY Chibi
 Volume 4 was announced by Gray G. Haddock on April 1st, 2016, the 13th anniversary of Rooster Teeth's founding.
-At RTX 2016, the release date was announced as October 22nd, 2016.[9]
-The shot list and initial storyboarding for the first episode of Volume 4 were underway by May 2016.[79]
+At RTX 2016, the release date was announced as October 22nd, 2016.<ref name="v4releasedate" class="jrk9" /> The shot list and initial storyboarding for the first episode of Volume 4 were underway by May 2016.[79]
 Voice acting recording sessions for key characters also began by May to June 2016.[80][81][82]

-Also announced as part of the 13th anniversary celebrations was a lighthearted spin-off show, RWBY Chibi, which began airing on May 7th, 2016.[17]
-As part of Rooster Teeth's 2016 "Summer of Animation", RWBY Chibi continued to air weekly on Saturday mornings until the start of Volume 4 in the Fall.[83]
+Also announced as part of the 13th anniversary celebrations was a lighthearted spin-off show, RWBY Chibi, which began airing on May 7th, 2016.<ref name="rwbychibi_date" class="jrk17" /> As part of Rooster Teeth's 2016 "Summer of Animation", RWBY Chibi continued to air weekly on Saturday mornings until the start of Volume 4 in the Fall.[83]
 Completely different animation teams worked on RWBY Volume 4 and RWBY Chibi.[84][85]

 RWBY Volume 4 and RWBY Chibi were animated in Autodesk Maya, unlike previous volumes of RWBY, which were animated in Smith Micro's Poser.
 Kerry Shawcross cites scalability as one of the advantages of the switch, expanding the number of people capable of working on the team.
 The new software also made real-time lighting, shadows and other effects feasible.[86]